 At TransCode, we are driven to change how cancer is treated both as a therapeutic modality and in terms of improving patient outcomes.
 We believe in the potential of RNA therapeutics to offer patients complete regression of their disease without recurrence rather than the current norm of giving patients additional months of survival.
 We are led by an experienced team of dedicated scientists and experts with decades of experience in the foundational areas of RNA and drug development, including RNA chemistry and biology, and nanotechnology.
-Our Co-Founder and CEO, Michael Dudley, has over 40 years of executive leadership experience in the fields of medical device, diagnostics, and therapeutics.
+Our Interim CEO, Thomas Fitzgerald, has experience with mergers, acquisitions, licensings, partnership collaborations and other corporate transactions.
 Dr. Zdravka Medarova, our Co-Founder and Chief Technology Officer, is a geneticist and cancer biologist by training.
 She is an internationally recognized leader in the field of non-coding RNAs for cancer therapy and one of the inventors of TransCode's technology.
 She developed the core TTX delivery platform and validated many of the therapeutic targets.
 Dr. Anna Moore, our third Co-Founder, is internationally known for her groundbreaking research on targeted imaging and image-guided therapy.
-Tom Fitzgerald, our CFO, has over 30 years of accomplishments as a CFO and an investment banker for companies from emerging growth to turnarounds to Fortune 500 companies in the life sciences, technology, financial and industrial sectors.
+Mr. Fitzgerald, who also serves as our CFO, has over 30 years of accomplishments as a CFO and an investment banker for companies from emerging growth to turnarounds to Fortune 500 companies in the life sciences, technology, financial and industrial sectors.
 In addition, the management team includes Susan Duggan, Senior VP of Operations.
-Dudley, Fitzgerald and Duggan each has years of experience, and, among them, expertise in areas of healthcare business development and management, finance, clinical operations, drug development and project management as well as mergers, acquisitions, and other strategic transactions.
 Our advisory team and industry-leading consultants have many years of experience in chemistry manufacturing controls, or CMC, scaleup and commercialization of oligonucleotide and nanoparticle-based therapeutics as well as strong expertise in quality systems development, regulatory affairs, business strategy, legal affairs, and clinical trial design.